To gain admission to our graduate program, prospective students:

 Materials Science & Engineering Program does not regularly accept applications for the Spring Semester

 Applicants who seek financial aid must indicate so in the appropriate section of the graduate admissions application form.
-It is the policy of the department to provide financial aid to all full-time graduate students enrolled in the Ph.D. program, throughout their tenure of study.
-An attractive benefits package, including full medical coverage, is also provided.
+It is the policy of the department to provide financial assistance to all full-time graduate students enrolled in the Ph.D. program, throughout their tenure of study, presuming acceptable progress towards the degree.
+An attractive benefits package, including medical coverage, is also provided.

 All offers of financial aid will be made in writing, usually at the time admission is offered.

-Your complete offer will be detailed clearly in an acceptance letter sent to you by the Chemical, Materials & Biomolecular Engineering Department.
+Your complete offer will be detailed clearly in an acceptance letter sent to you by the Materials Science and Engineering Department.

 Any offer of admission and financial aid will be made in writing and must be accepted within a period of time stated in the offer letter.

 Interested students who can visit the department are urged to do so at any time.
 To arrange this, write or telephone the department secretary giving the date of the planned visit.
 In most instances, it will be possible to arrange for a meeting with a member of the Graduate Admissions Committee and for a departmental tour.
 The departmental telephone number is (860)486-4613.
 Financial reimbursement for these visits is possible for students who have been admitted to the Ph.D. program.